Selasphorus platycercus

 Earlier Jul dates within the expected migration corridor are 3 Jul 2012 Scotts Bluff Co, 4 Jul 2024 Scotts Bluff Co, and 6 Jul 2017 Scotts Bluff Co.

-Later dates are 10 Sep 2018 Kimball Co, 13 Sep 2022 Scotts Bluff Co, 15 Sep 2013 Scotts Bluff Co, 22 Sep 2007 Scotts Bluff Co, and 22 Sep 2018 Scotts Bluff Co.
+Later dates are 7 Sep 2024 Gering, Scotts Bluff Co, 10 Sep 2018 Kimball Co, 13 Sep 2022 Scotts Bluff Co, 15 Sep 2013 Scotts Bluff Co, 22 Sep 2007 Scotts Bluff Co, and 22 Sep 2018 Scotts Bluff Co.
+A later report was 5 Oct 1981 Dawes Co, although the two latest reports are of individuals in the east, cited below.

 Male Broad-tailed Hummingbirds do not take part in incubation or rearing of young, and, based on a six-week breeding cycle after earliest egg-laying in Colorado (Wickersham 2016), may depart breeding locations as early as late Jun.
 Such reports for Nebraska are of a male 24 Jun 2007 at a Mitchell, Scotts Bluff feeder, a female at the same feeder 27 Jun-23 Jul 2007, a female there 26 Jun 2008, two “very loud” birds at Scotts Bluff NM, Scotts Bluff Co 26 Jun 2016, one identified by the loud buzz in flight 29 Jun 2003 in Monroe Canyon, Sioux Co, a male in Dawes Co 30 Jun 2020 (Juanita Whittecar, photos), and a female at the Croft feeders 30 Jun 2022.